Hap Emms: St. Catharines Blackhawks

 Emms relocated the team to Niagara Falls at the end of the 1975–76 season, becoming the second incarnation of the Niagara Falls Flyers.
-In two his last two seasons, his team missed the playoffs twice, but did develop future Hall of Famer Mike Gartner.
+In his last two seasons, his team missed the playoffs twice, but developed future Hall of Famer Mike Gartner.
 In his final draft as a general manager in 1977, Emms had the opportunity to draft Wayne Gretzky with the second overall pick, but chose Steve Peters instead.
 Emms sold the Flyers to Reg Quinn in 1978, and retired from hockey.

 Personal life

 Emms coached his son Paul Emms, and nephew Don Emms on the Barrie Flyers.
 Paul Emms later coached the Niagara Falls Flyers while his father managed.
 Emms was known for smoking a pipe, being frugal with money, and fined players for cursing.
 He suffered a stroke in 1983, which left him unable to walk or talk.
 He died of heart failure on October 22, 1988, in Niagara Falls.
 Emms was interred at Barrie Union Cemetery.